orbit-love/orbit-model/README.md

 **Orbit is a model for _creating value_ for the community.** We measure how much value is being created in the community and who is doing it, in order to offer the people the right rewards and opportunities.

+As an example (using the Orbit community), some of our community members work in gaming, and so we might consider options for connecting them to one another or creating a space for them to talk about Orbit and gaming.

+Taking a developer tool as another example, it would be possible for community facilitators to group community members by SDK, and then further invite the most active members to lead each particular SDK group.

 Here's a quick table summing up a few key differences:

 | Funnel                           | Orbit Model                   |